mikealmond/MusicBrainz/README.md

 This PHP library that allows you to easily access the MusicBrainz Web Service V2 API.
 Visit the [MusicBrainz development page](http://musicbrainz.org/doc/Development) for more information.

-This project is a fork of https://github.com/chrisdawson/MusicBrainz and takes some inspiration from the [Python bindings](https://github.com/alastair/python-musicbrainz-ngs)
+This project is a fork of https://github.com/mikealmond/MusicBrainz

 ## Usage Example